-The Clawback Policy applies to any incentive compensation for years commencing with the Company's 2016 financial year.
+The Clawback Policy applies to any incentive compensation received by executive officers for years commencing with the Company's 2024 financial year.
+Incentive compensation granted or received by executive officers prior to 2023 remain subject to the Company's prior Executive Compensation Clawback Policy dated March 9, 2016.